Binary Representations

 n + 1 == -128

 Any correct C compiler must print 127 on the first line.
-The second printf could have any result.
+The second printf could give literally any result.

 Languages & Limits